About The UPA-A

 3. Brand & Model Identification

-– Paddles must have the brand name and model name/number permanently marked and readily visible to an observer.
+– Paddles must have the brand name and model name, and model number* permanently marked and readily visible to an observer.

 4. Grip Installation